Skip to main content Skip to home page

 It is a legally enforceable document that aims to provide a person, their children and their property with protection.

-The order has conditions to stop the from using family violence against the
+The order has conditions to stop the respondent from using family violence against the

 Depending on the conditions, the law might require the respondent to: